EmbeddedOS/docs/video/Embedded_C_Programming_Design_Patterns.md

 - We represent an INSTANCE using struct.
 - We have methods that operate on that struct.
 - Everything needed is inside the struct.

+## 12. Hierarchical Containment

+- Enables reuse of behavior (functionality) for all instance of the same `type`.
+- Allows one type to **have-an** instance of another type.
+- Only possible if you use struct pattern throughout your application from the start.

+- Related variables are grouped in structs and included into other structs.
+- Every function (behavior) takes a pointer to struct that contains only data relevant to that behavior.
+- Multiple instances of a behavior can be easily created when you use this pattern.